 The result is that the Pet Hair Eraser has a maximum run-time of around 17 minutes, compared to 30 minutes for the Dyson V7 Trigger.
 This is still plenty of time for quick clean-ups after your pet has made a mess though – and for more extensive cleaning you’ll need a more powerful vacuum anyway.

 A drawback is that the Pet Hair Eraser takes a relatively long time to recharge.
 It’s best to put it straight back on charge once you finish cleaning to ensure it’s always ready when you need it.
-It’s also a shame that the lithium battery is sealed in the design, so it can’t be replaced.
+We also think it’s a shame that the lithium battery is sealed in the design, so it can’t be replaced.

 It’s worth noting that previous versions of the Pet Hair Eraser didn’t have a lithium-ion battery, which meant they were prone to losing suction power as the battery ran down.
 Fortunately, this isn’t an issue with the 2390 version.